 The interest only mortgage brokers we work with are whole of market and offer completely unbiased advice, ensuring that you get the absolute best deal available.

 Scroll down for more information and FAQ’s.

 What happens when my interest only mortgage ends?

-What you can do if your interest-only mortgage is coming to an end and you don’t have enough capital?
+What can you do if your interest-only mortgage is coming to an end, and you don’t have enough capital?

-Releasing the equity in your home by downsizing
+Releasing the equity in your home by downsizing.

 It might be possible to switch your existing interest-only mortgage over to a repayment mortgage, but this will mean your mortgage payments increase.
 However, the positive side to this will be that your mortgage will be fully paid off by the end of term.
 You may be able to switch to a repayment mortgage with your existing lender, but this will depend on the available equity in your home, and the affordability of any new repayment mortgage.